Philippine Independent Church: Post-excommunication and establishment of the Church by Isabelo de los Reyes and the Unión Obrera Democrática

-Immediately after accepting the post, Aglipay demanded both then Governor-General William Howard Taft and Roman Catholic Church authorities to turn-over the church buildings to him on September 27, 1902, starting with the Manila Cathedral, but got rejected.
-A five-year campaign resulted in the acquisition of nearly one-half of Roman Catholic Church properties in the country by Aglipay's followers.
-However, in 1906, the then-conservative Supreme Court of the Philippines ruled that all property that had been occupied by Aglipay's followers had to be returned to the Roman Catholic Church.
+Immediately after accepting the post, Aglipay demanded both then Governor-General William Howard Taft and Catholic Church authorities to turn-over the church buildings to him on September 27, 1902, starting with the Manila Cathedral, but got rejected.
+A five-year campaign resulted in the acquisition of nearly one-half of Catholic church properties in the country by Aglipay's followers.
+However, in 1906, the then-conservative Supreme Court of the Philippines ruled that all property that had been occupied by Aglipay's followers had to be returned to the Catholic Church.
 The Supreme Court of the United States upheld the decision in 1909.
-The Aglipayan Church was then forced to move to makeshift quarters.
+The Aglipayan Church was then forced to move to makeshift quarters, with only a handful of followers able to retain the occupied buildings.

 Developing early theology

+On October 28, 1903, the IFI adopted the Doctrina y Reglas Constitucionales (DRC), which replaced the Fundamental Epistles as the doctrinal foundation and governing rules of the Church, with slight revisions in 1918 and 1940.

 Aglipay, like José Rizal, later became a Freemason in May 1918.
-Although not a Mason himself, de los Reyes — who created a distinct doctrine, liturgy, and organization for the Philippine Independent Church — drew some concepts of theology and worship from them, which was then approved formally by Aglipay.
-De los Reyes was supported by Miguel Morayta, the Grand Master of the Spanish Orient Lodge of Freemasonry in Madrid.
-The late historian Fr.
-John N. Schumacher, S.J., contended that Morayta and other non-Filipino Masons and laymen pushed Aglipay and de los Reyes towards schism with the Roman Catholic Church because of their resentment towards the activities of Catholic religious orders in the Philippines, rather than simple admiration and encouragement for Filipino nationalism.
-Aglipay later named de los Reyes, being a lay person, as Obispo Honorario (Honorary Bishop) of the IFI in 1929.
+Although not a Mason himself, de los Reyes — who created a distinct doctrine, liturgy, and organization for the Philippine Independent Church — drew on aspects of their theology and worship, which was then approved formally by Aglipay.
+De los Reyes was supported by Miguel Morayta, Grand Master of the Spanish Orient Lodge of Freemasonry in Madrid.
+The Jesuit historian John N. Schumacher contended that Morayta and other non-Filipino Masons and secular laymen pushed Aglipay and de los Reyes towards schism from the Catholic Church because of their resentment towards the activities of Catholic religious orders in the Philippines, rather than any simple admiration and encouragement for Filipino nationalism.
+Aglipay in 1929 titled de los Reyes, who remained a layman, as an Obispo Honorario (Honorary Bishop).

-The Philippine Independent Church continued to follow Roman Catholic forms of worship.
-The church reformed the Latin Tridentine liturgy and mass in its earliest days were then spoken both in Spanish and the vernacular.
-Aglipay and de los Reyes had later developed their theology, coming to reject the divinity of Jesus and the concept of the Holy Trinity, officially becoming theologically Unitarian since 1907.
-Aglipay and de los Reyes' unitarian, rationalist, and progressive theological ideas were even evident in the church's "Catecismo" (1905), "Oficio Divino" (1906), and the novena, "Pagsisiyam sa Birhen sa Balintawak" (1925), as well as its English translation, "Novenary of the Motherland" (1926).
+From 1902 to 1907, the Church was Trinitarian and largely followed Catholic forms of worship.
+It reformed the Latin Tridentine liturgy, and the Mass in its earliest days was said both in Spanish and the vernacular.
+Aglipay and de los Reyes later amended their theology, coming to reject the divinity of Jesus and the Holy Trinity, becoming theologically (though not officially) Unitarian in 1907.
+Aglipay and de los Reyes' Unitarian, rationalist, and progressive theological views were already evident in the church's Catecismo de la Iglesia Filipina Independiente (1905), Oficio Divino (1906), and subsequently the novena, Pagsisiyam sa Birhen sa Balintawak (1925), as well as its English translation, Novenary of the Motherland (1926).
+However, a significant number of the Church's population refused to accept the new Unitarian theology, and continued to profess Trinitarianism.

 De los Reyes held the position of Honorary Bishop until his death on October 10, 1938.
-There were claims that he allegedly retracted and returned to the Roman Catholic Church two years before his death.
-However, his son, Isabelo de los Reyes Jr., who later became supreme bishop, vehemently opposed these said claims.
-Aglipay, meanwhile, held the position of Supreme Bishop until his death on September 1, 1940.
+There were claims that he allegedly recanted and returned to the Catholic Church two years before his death.
+However, his son, Isabelo de los Reyes Jr., who later became Supreme Bishop, vehemently denied the claims.
+Aglipay, meanwhile, was Supreme Bishop until his own death on September 1, 1940.